Pointers and Objects

 Moving Unique Pointers

-Unique pointers get their name because the do not allow assignment.
+Unique pointers get their name because they do not allow assignment.
 There can only be one unique variable that has ownership over a unique pointer.

 std::unique_ptr<Answer> sneakyPtr; // Starts as nullptr.